 Technically, the fats in a CLA supplement aren't the exact same.
 The studies done with them, however, still show benefits for fat loss (5).

+Why not just try to get all your CLA from food, though?
+Wouldn’t that make more sense?
 Well, it’s not easy to get a ton of CLA from food alone.
 For instance, there is only about 6 mg of CLA per gram of fat in butter (6).

 A full dose of a CLA supplement is about 3 grams per day.
-You’d have to eat 500 grams of fat to get 3 grams of CLA from butter.
+You’d have to consume unrealistic amounts of butter to reach research-supported CLA levels.
+It’s safe to say you’d likely gain fat if you actually did, and that defeats the purpose.

+You could get a little more CLA from grass-fed meat, though.
 On average, you’d be looking at about 400-800 mg CLA per serving (7).
 So you’d have to eat 4-8 servings of grass-fed beef every single day to equal a CLA supplement.

 That's still just not practical.
 So, when it comes to using CLA strategically for fat loss, a CLA supplement is my favorite way to go.